The Cragmaw Goblin Cave; Or the Goblin Furniture Factory

 “Oh.
 Okay.
 We go in.”

-This is an important lesson for playing with new players.
+This is an important lesson for playing with young, new players.
 They don’t know anything.
 They don’t even know how much they don’t know.

 They don’t know that three of the characters have Darkvision and can see in the dark.
 They don’t know that when I say they see nothing, it is because there is nothing there, not that they are unable to see.
 They don’t know that if there was something that I needed them to know prior to entering the cave, I would have told them.
 They don’t know that the one question they should have asked was, “I’m checking for traps.
 Do I find any?”
 Fortunately, there are no traps.
 Yet.